 Mark earned a B.A. from Eastern Illinois University and a M.A. in Human Service Administration from Bradley University.
 He is a Certified Fund Raising Executive (CFRE), a professional designation held by fewer than 5500 individuals worldwide, and is a past-president of the Central Illinois chapter of the Association of Fundraising Professionals.

-In 2009, Mark was awarded the Exemplary Alumni Award for Community Service from the Department of Educational Leadership and Human Development at Bradley University.
+Additional honors include the 2009 Exemplary Alumni Award for Community Service from the Department of Educational Leadership and Human Development at Bradley University, and the 2018 Ian T. Sturrock Outstanding Fundraising Executive award from the Association of Fundraising Professionals, Central Illinois Chapter.

 Mark and Pam have two children, and reside in Morton, IL.